tensorflow/tfx-addons/CONTRIBUTING.md

 SIG team members will be assigned to review your pull requests.
 Once the pull requests are approved and pass continuous integration checks, we will merge the pull requests.

+### Reviewing contributions

+- Reviewers can approve pull requests using `/lgtm` command.
+CODEOWNERS file is used to validate approvals.
+- Reviewers can request an automatic merge using `/merge` command.
+Auto-merge will be performed after all tests have passed and enough approvals are recollected for the PR.
+- Changes to `.github/workflows` will need to be merged manually by a reviewer with write permissions.

 ### Development tips

 We use [pre-commit](https://pre-commit.com/) to validate our code before we push to the repository.
 We use push over commit to allow more flexibility.